 From Mystic Voice to Active Voice

-Illinois Yearly Meeting 2015 Annual Sessions will be held June 24 to 28 on the ILYM campus near McNabb, IL.
+Illinois Yearly Meeting 2015 Annual Sessions was held June 24 to 28 on the ILYM campus near McNabb, IL.

 We are called, both as individuals and as a community, to a direct relationship with God.
 This year's theme calls for us to explore that direct relationship, how we nurture it in ourselves, each other, and our meetings.
 How do we testify to our larger community?
 In what ways do we do this as individuals, as a meeting, as a larger group of Quakers?

 The Purpose of the Yearly Meeting